Kirk Hammett: Kirk Von Hammett's Fear FestEvil

 Kirk Von Hammett's Fear FestEvil is an annual horror convention created by Kirk Hammett.
 The first Fear FestEvil took place at the Regency Ballroom in San Francisco - over a three-day period (from February 6–8, 2014).
 Hammett was inspired to create his own horror convention after experiencing the enjoyment of making his "crypt" at the Orion Music + More festival.
 The convention features live music, signings, interactive displays, vending, live talks, and guest appearances.
-At the 2014 event, guests included Sara Karloff (daughter of actor Boris Karloff), Bela G. Lugosi (son of actor Bela Lugosi), make-up artist Gregory Nicotero (who worked on George A. Romero's Day of the Dead), actor Tom Savini (who portrayed Sex Machine in From Dusk Till Dawn and worked on many of George A. Romero's movies), Heather Langenkamp (who portrayed Nancy in Wes Craven's A Nightmare on Elm Street), Kane Hodder (who portrayed Jason Voorhees in the Friday the 13th film series), and Haruo Nakajima (of Godzilla fame).
+At the 2014 event, guests included Sara Karloff (daughter of actor Boris Karloff), Bela G. Lugosi (son of actor Bela Lugosi), make-up artist Gregory Nicotero (who worked on George A. Romero's Day of the Dead), actor Tom Savini (who portrayed Sex Machine in From Dusk till Dawn and worked on many of George A. Romero's movies), Heather Langenkamp (who portrayed Nancy in Wes Craven's A Nightmare on Elm Street), Kane Hodder (who portrayed Jason Voorhees in the Friday the 13th film series), and Haruo Nakajima (of Godzilla fame).
 Other guests in attendance included Hammett's former band Exodus, Death Angel, Orchid, Metallica band member Robert Trujillo, Richard Christy, Stephen Perkins, Slash, and Scott Ian.
 Exodus played on-stage with Carcass on the Friday, whilst Death Division and Orchid played before Death Angel on the Saturday.
 Hammett joined Exodus and Death Angel on-stage for their encores.

 The second annual Fear FestEvil took place between April 10–12, 2015, at the Rockbar Theater in San Jose, California.
 Meshuggah headlined the event, whilst High on Fire, Blues Pills, Agnostic Front, and Asada Messiah also made appearances.
 Orchid also made a second appearance at the Fear FestEvil.
 On April 10, VIPs were able to attend the Dinner and Murder Mystery - along with Hammett - at the Winchester Mystery House.

 Personal life

 Hammett has been married twice.
 His first marriage to Rebecca lasted three years, having ended in 1990, during the recording of Metallica.
-Hammett has been married to his second wife Lani since 1998.
-They have two sons, Angel (b.
-September 29, 2006) and Vincenzo (b.
-June 28, 2008).
-He resides in Sonoma, California and Hawaii.
+His second marriage to Lani lasted from 1998 to 2020, with Hammett filing for divorce back in 2012.
+They have two sons.
+He is currently engaged to Monikka De La Zerda.
+They have a child together.
+He resides in Sonoma, California, and Hawaii.

 In addition to playing guitar and collecting horror memorabilia, Hammett's hobbies include reading comic books and surfing.

 Substance abuse

 At one point in his life, Hammett spent a "lot of money" on drugs.
 Hammett has said that he used drugs because he thought they would be fun.
 During the Damaged Justice tour, he had a cocaine addiction.
-Hammett eventually pulled out of the addiction because cocaine made him feel depressed, but relapsed during the Load era.
+Hammett eventually pulled out of the addiction because cocaine made him feel depressed, but he relapsed during the Load era.
 One of the reasons Hammett said he spent a lot of money on comic books is because he finds them to be a more enjoyable and healthier alternative to drugs.
-He also smoked heroin a few times, but "didn't like it".
+He also smoked heroin a few times but "didn't like it".